Superfish83/2025_2_Algorithms/hw1/README.md

 - Author: Yeonjun Kim (2024-13755 / Dept. of Computer Science and Enginnering)
 - Date: 2025-09-20
-- This code is tested in Ubuntu 24 environment.
+- This code is developed and tested in Linux (Ubuntu 24) environment.

 ## Features
 - Grade-school / Karatsuba / Toom-Cook (Toom-3) multiplication.